mjy/path/README.md

 This project is meant to be a light-hearted, sometimes slightly opinionated poke at all things Biodiversity Informatics.
 Any reference to specific technologies, events, concepts, people or ideas (including those that sound awfully autobiographical) is for the purposes of humour only.
 YRMV.

+This is not a website to promote your tools, but rather the concepts behind the tools.

 This was originally conceived as the basis for a Biodiversity 101 Talk for BiodiversityNext 2019.

 # Acknowledgements